Preview via Function, Requirement & State

 G1:

-The function of the 7 Monads (G1) is to enable you to reduce your immediate personal vulnerability in society.
+The function of the 7 Monads (G1) is to enable you to gain an advantage over others.

 This requires you to serve your self-interest sporadically using any of the 7 means of benefiting that derive from the interacting-for-benefit approaches.